IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 _"As a system is modified, its disorder, or entropy, tends to increase.
 This is known as software entropy."_ ~ [Software entropy, Wikipedia](https://en.wikipedia.org/wiki/Software_entropy)

 Disorder in a system is a form of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) which creeps in as a system is modified.
-It's the most insidious form of technical debt which over time leads to the big ball of mud.
+It's an insidious form of technical debt which over time leads to the big ball of mud.
 As developers, we try avoid it but the cost of correcting software entropy becomes unaffordable as the system becomes larger.
 Needing another week or month to refactor the code is a luxury most developers (and businesses) don't have.

 Software entropy can take many different forms, from different coding styles to different architectures scattered throughout the application.
 All successful software gets changed, and so all successful software is subject to entropy.